 It is currently legal for adults to grow, possess, and consume cannabis in Vermont; you cannot, however, buy or sell any part of the plant (unless you are a medical patient/caregiver, but that’s a different article).
 This is thanks to Vermont’s unique position as the first (and currently only) state to end cannabis prohibition without establishing a taxed-and-regulated system for its distribution.

 Vermont also made history as the first state to defy federal drug laws thanks to efforts by lawmakers, not just voters.
-In Vermont, where the political system does not utilize a citizen ballot initiative process, cannabis legalization was so popular among voters that lawmakers were convinced to take action.
+In Vermont, where the political system does not utilize a citizen ballot initiative process, the notion of legalized weed was so popular among voters that lawmakers were convinced to take action.

 - Possession/carry limit: 1 ounce of flower.